idzhalalov/aiohttp-testing-examples/README.md

 ## Examples of tasks to be solved

-* Setting up a test database
+* Working with a database within tests
 * Creating pytest fixtures for Peewee models
+* Run database migrations automatically before tests
 * Testing an aiohttp code which is works with database using Peewee-async
-* Run database migrations automatically before tests

 ## Built With